Welfare and Spending Effects

 PIC

-Figure 3 Impulse responses of aggregate income and consumption to a stimulus check during recessions with and without aggregate demand effects
+Figure 4 Impulse responses of aggregate income and consumption to a stimulus check during recessions with and without aggregate demand effects

-Figure 3 shows the impulse response of income and consumption when stimulus checks are issued in the first quarter of a recession.
-In the model without a multiplier, the stimulus checks account for 5.5 percent of the first quarter’s income.
+Figure 4 shows the impulse response of income and consumption when stimulus checks are issued in the first quarter of a recession.
+In the model without a multiplier, the stimulus checks account for 5 percent of the first quarter’s income.
 In the following quarters, there are no further stimulus payments, and income remains the same as it would have been without the stimulus check policy.
-Consumption is about 3 percent higher in the first quarter, which includes the splurge response to the stimulus check.
+Consumption is about 2.5 percent higher in the first quarter, which includes the splurge response to the stimulus check.
 Consumption then drops to less than 1 percent above the counterfactual, and the remainder of the stimulus check money is then spent over the next few years.
-In the model with aggregate demand effects, income in the first quarter is 6.5 percent higher than the counterfactual, as the extra spending feeds into higher incomes.
-Consumption in this model jumps to a higher level than without aggregate demand effects and comes down more slowly as the feedback effects from consumption to income damp the speed with which income—and hence the splurge—return to zero.
+In the model with aggregate demand effects, income in the first quarter is 6 percent higher than the counterfactual, as the extra spending feeds into higher incomes.
+Consumption in this model jumps to a higher level than without aggregate demand effects and comes down more slowly as the feedback effects from consumption to income dampen the speed with which income—and hence the splurge—return to zero.
 After a couple of years, when the recession is most likely over and aggregate demand effects are no longer in place, income is close to where it would be without the stimulus check policy, although consumption remains somewhat elevated.

 4.1.2 UI extension